About the Project

 The project is funded by the European Commission under the Horizon 2020 programme and will run from June 2018 until 2023.
 ProGIreg stands for ‘productive Green Infrastructure for post-industrial urban regeneration’: nature for renewal.

-Dortmund (Germany), Turin (Italy), Zagreb (Croatia) and Ningbo (China) host Living Labs: post-industrial areas of those cities where innovative new nature-based solutions are co-developed and tested with the communities living there.
+Dortmund (Germany), Turin (Italy), Zagreb (Croatia) and Ningbo (China) host Living Labs in post-industrial districts where nature-based solutions are developed, tested and implemented.